jsom1/jsom1.github.io/_walkthroughs/Cap.md

 find / -perm -4000 2>/dev/null
 `````

 There are a lot more commands on https://book.hacktricks.xyz/linux-unix/privilege-escalation/.
 I didn't find anything I could use...
-Let's think about what's happening on that box: it seems that that there's a sniffing tool running (I saw tcpdump in the binaries (/sbin), or maybe pcap which would be the reason of this box name?).
+Let's think about what's happening on that box: it seems that that there's a sniffing tool running (I saw *tcpdump* in the binaries (/sbin), or maybe *pcap* which would be the reason of this box name?).
 There's also an *ipconfig* tab on the website which displays the output of the command, and a network status as we saw previously.
 Those commands are most likely ran by root.
 In fact, we can view the application's source code in */var/www/html/app.py*.
-We see there that the capturing tool is indeed tcpdump, the IP tab uses *ifconfig* and the network one uses *netstat -aneop*.\\
+We see there that the capturing tool is indeed *tcpdump*, the IP tab uses *ifconfig* and the network one uses *netstat -aneop*.\\
 Anyways, manual enumeration didn't reveal anything.
-We'll now upload Linpeas to see if it does better!
+We'll now upload *Linpeas* to see if it does better!
 We start a web server on our machine:

 ````
 sudo python -m SimpleHTTPServer